DarpanNeve3/flash_chat/README.md

 ## Latest Announcements 📢

-🔴 The PRs made in this repo will not be considered for the official Hacktoberfest (conducted by Digitalocean).
+🔴 The PRs made in this repo will be considered for the official Hacktoberfest (conducted by Digitalocean).

 ## Contribution Guidelines